 The conviction on the basis of the §187 is neither a given nor is the problem of neo-fascism in Greece solved with the ban of a party.
 Golden Dawn may consider a rebranding as the platform for local election, Greek Dawn, is ready to operate in case of prohibition.
 On the other hand, the option of a militant backlash by the party might be another dystopian scenario.
 Many members have a tight emotional bond to the organization that may trigger a violent response.
 There have been numerous threats of revenge as one by party leader, Nikolaos Michaloliakos, states: “If they really dare to illegalize Golden Dawn, they will open the gates of hell.”
 Hence, by decapitating the head of the Golden Dawn Hydra, this may bear another, more violent face of Greek neo-fascism.
 In any case: the criminal trial may just be the beginning of a longer, more difficult process of tackling the polarization of Greek society that Golden Dawn was planting well before the trial had ever begun.
 It seems that, even with the eventual conclusion of the trial, therefore, the party’s effects will still be felt in the years and months to come.

-Mr Maik Fielitz is a Doctoral Fellow with CARR, and is a Doctoral Candidate at Goethe University, Frankfurt and Research Associate at the Jena Institute for Democracy and Civil Society.
+Mr Maik Fielitz is a Doctoral Fellow at CARR, and a Doctoral Candidate at Goethe University, Frankfurt and Research Associate at the Jena Institute for Democracy and Civil Society.
 See his profile at:

 © Maik Fielitz.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).